Second-Order MPC-Based Distributed Q-Learning

 However, for large-scale systems with distributed controllers the approach must be adapted for a multi-agent setting.
 In these cases, control decisions for each agent are computed based on local information and with neighbor-to-neighbor communication (N2N), i.e., local communication with neighboring agents.
 Furthermore, privacy is often a concern, with sensitive information not allowed to be shared between agents or a centralized unit.
 For MPC, this case is addressed by a distributed MPC methodology, in which distributed optimization algorithms are used to resolve a globally formulated MPC optimization problem \citep{conte_distributed_2016}.
 Equivalently for RL, the class of multi-agent RL (MARL) algorithms addresses multi-agent control systems, wherein a key challenge is the non-stationarity induced by agents learning contemporaneously \citep{busoniu_comprehensive_2008}.
 Recent work \citep{mallick2024multi} introduced a variant of MPC-based Q-learning for the multi-agent case with linear systems, where a structured distributed MPC scheme is proposed as a distributed function approximator in RL, with the parameterization updated via a fully distributed learning algorithm.
 The approach avoids the non-stationarity issue, proving the local updates to be equivalent to a global update under some assumptions.
 However, the proposed distributed learning approach is restricted to first-order updates.
-In general, first-order updates are inferior to their second-order counterparts, as second-order information can significantly improve the speed of convergence and stability of the learning \citep{nocedal2006numerical}.
+In general, second-order updates offer benefits over their first-order counterparts, as the use of second-order information can significantly improve the speed of convergence and assist in escaping saddle points by exploiting curvature \citep{nocedal2006numerical}.
+Furthermore, whereas first-order methods typically require very small step sizes to avoid instability, which can be caused by jumping too far for a given search direction, second-order methods have a natural Newton step of one, and therefore allow the use of higher learning rates without destabilizing the learning \citep{nocedal2006numerical}.

 In light of this, the current work presents an extension to MPC-based distributed Q-learning allowing for second-order updates.
 Leveraging consensus algorithms, it is shown that a global second-order update can be decomposed into local updates relying only on local information and N2N communication.
 The resulting distributed learning scheme enjoys superior convergence speed and stability with respect to the first-order variant.